 Credit Overages

 ZoomInfo's credit system works like a prepaid phone plan from 2005.
-Every profile view, list export, and data enrichment action burns credits.
-If you run through your allocation before the contract year ends, you pay overage rates of $0.25-$0.50 per credit.
+Every profile view, list export, and data enrichment action burns credits, and running through your allocation before the contract year ends means buying more.

 The kicker: unused credits do not roll over.
-You either use them or lose them, which creates a perverse incentive to burn through credits wastefully at year-end or pay for overages mid-year.
+You either use them or lose them, which creates a perverse incentive to burn through credits wastefully at year-end or buy a top-up mid-year.

 Per-Seat Scaling